-After I moved to New York, I started singing jazz at The Village Gate (now sadly a drugstore) but my first “professional” Cabaret show was at Don’t Tell Mama more than 25 years ago.
-Since then I received 10 MAC Award Nominations (in 6 different categories) and I am a 3 time MAC Award Winner.
-My nominations are as follows: 2002 MAC Award Winner for Female Jazz/Pop/R&B Vocalist; 2002 MAC Award Nominee for Best Female Recording for my first Jazz CD, A New Take; 2004 MAC Award Nominee for Duo/Group with my partner Marcus Simeone; 2006 MAC Award Winner for Special Productions for my sold out 7 week run of 10 Years in the Making with Musical Director Gregory Toroian (a new show every week for 7 weeks); 2007 MAC Award Nominee for Female Vocalist; 2008 MAC Award Nominee for Duo/Group with my partner Edd Clark; 2008 MAC Award Winner for Specialty Song (“One Stop Shopping” by Page/Matsuki/ Toroian); 2010 MAC Award Nominee for Female Vocalist and a 2011 & 2012 MAC Award Nominee for Duo/Group with partner Edd Clark.
-My most cherished "award" comes by being selected by Julie Wilson herself as the very first 2004 Julie Wilson Award Recipient given by the Mabel Mercer Foundation.
-In 2009 I was also awarded The Jeff Matson Award which is given to a "Jack of all Trades" and to a person who is noted for serving the Cabaret Community.
+After I moved to New York, I started singing jazz at The Village Gate (now sadly a drugstore) but my first “professional” Cabaret show was at Don’t Tell Mama more than 33 years ago.
+Since then I received 11 MAC Award Nominations (in 7 different categories) and I am a 3 time MAC Award Winner.
+My nominations are as follows: 2002 MAC Award Winner for Female Jazz/Pop/R&B Vocalist; 2002 MAC Award Nominee for Best Female Recording for my first Jazz CD, A New Take; 2004 MAC Award Nominee for Duo/Group with my partner Marcus Simeone; 2006 MAC Award Winner for Special Productions for my sold out 7 week run of 10 Years in the Making with Musical Director Gregory Toroian (a new show every week for 7 weeks); 2007 MAC Award Nominee for Female Vocalist; 2008 MAC Award Nominee for Duo/Group with my partner Edd Clark; 2008 MAC Award Winner for Specialty Song (“One Stop Shopping” by Page/Matsuki/ Toroian); 2010 MAC Award Nominee for Female Vocalist, a 2011 & 2012 MAC Award Nominee for Duo/Group with partner Edd Clark and a 2020 Nominee for Major Female Vocalist.

 As an actor I was a Super and “Diva Double” at the Metropolitan Opera where I was featured in Moses und Aaron (as a voiceless Voice of God); Tristan und Isolde (Braganea double); I was seen on the PBS broadcast of Tristan und Isolde (I was the chick screaming in the tower in Act II); Norma (Druid Princess) - no crown &$#@; and Il Travatore (Court Lady & Leonora double).
 I was then invited to sing with the Met chorus in a special presentation of After the Ball by Noel Coward starring the late, great Irene Worth.

-I am a producer, writer, reviewer and a Cabaret teacher in NY, at The Theater Barn in Ridgefield, CT and at UCONN in Waterbury, CT for the Osher Lifelong Learning Institute (OLLI).
-I have served on the MAC Board of Directors as the Treasurer.
-I am an award winning songwriter.
+I am a producer, writer, reviewer and a Cabaret teacher in NY at Cabaret Hotspot U and MAC-to-School; at The Theater Barn and UCONN for the Osher Lifelong Learning Institute (OLLI) in CT and for the Vancouver School of Performing Arts.
+I have served on the MAC Board of Directors as the Treasurer and on the Board for The Salon.
+I am a member of the Dutch Treat Club and I am an award winning songwriter.

 Looking to book me?
 Go to my Performer Page and download anything you need and then go to my Contact Page.